nsaylan/Clarusway-aws-devops/devops/hands-on/ansible/ansible-05-working-with-dynamic-inventory/Hands-on Ansible-05.md

 ```

-- Run the command below to transfer your pem key to your Ansible Controller Node.
+- Run the command (in the local pem folder) below to transfer your pem key to your Ansible Controller Node.

 ```bash
 $ scp -i <PATH-TO-PEM-FILE> <PATH-TO-PEM-FILE> ec2-user@<CONTROLLER-NODE-IP>:/home/ec2-user